nats-io/nats.net/tools/site_src/documentation/advanced/dependency-injection.md

 ### Channel Full Mode

-`NATS.Extensions.Microsoft.DependencyInjection` sets `SubPendingChannelFullMode` to `BoundedChannelFullMode.Wait` by default (matching `NatsClient` behavior).
-This means a slow subscriber will apply backpressure instead of dropping messages.
+Both `NATS.Extensions.Microsoft.DependencyInjection` and `NATS.Client.Hosting` use the

-`NATS.Client.Hosting` uses the `NatsOpts` default of `BoundedChannelFullMode.DropNewest`, which drops the newest messages when the subscriber's channel is full.
+`NatsOpts` default of `BoundedChannelFullMode.DropNewest`, which drops the newest messages when the subscriber's channel is full.
+Use `WithSubPendingChannelFullMode(...)` on the builder to change it.

 ### Options Pattern